just95/toml.dart/example/toml_encoder/README.md

 The resulting TOML document is printed to the console.

 The `document` contains value of a custom type `Point`.
-The class `Point` is an example for a `TomlEncodable` value.
+The class `Point` is an example for a `TomlEncodableValue`.
-Objects whose classes implement the `TomlEncodable` interface are implicitly converted to a value that can be encoded by `TomlDocument.fromMap` using their `toToml` method.
+Objects whose classes implement the `TomlEncodableValue` interface are implicitly converted to a value that can be encoded by `TomlDocument.fromMap` using their `toTomlValue` method.

 ## Running locally